thingsboard/thingsboard.github.io/docs/user-guide/contribution/how-to-contribute.md

 ##### Running UI container in hot redeploy mode.

-By default, Thingsboard UI is served at 8080 port.
+By default, ThingsBoard UI is served at 8080 port.
 However, you may want to run UI in the hot redeploy mode.

 **NOTE:** This step is optional.
 It is required only if you are going to do changes to UI.